-• evERA met co-primary endpoints in ITT and ESR1-mutated populations.
+- evERA study met co-primary endpoints in ER-positive breast cancer.

-• No new safety signals were observed in the all-oral combination.
+- No new safety signals were observed in the trial.

-• Data will be presented at an upcoming medical meeting.
+- Data to be presented at an upcoming medical meeting.

 Study Overview

 The phase III evERA study evaluated the combination of giredestrant and everolimus in patients with ER-positive, HER2-negative, locally advanced or metastatic breast cancer.
-These patients had previously been treated with CDK 4/6 inhibitors and endocrine therapy.
+These patients had previously been treated with a CDK 4/6 inhibitor and endocrine therapy.

 Key Findings

-The study met its co-primary endpoints, showing a statistically significant and clinically meaningful improvement in progression-free survival (PFS) for both the intention-to-treat and ESR1-mutated populations compared to standard-of-care endocrine therapy plus everolimus.
-Although overall survival (OS) data were immature, a positive trend was noted, and follow-up is ongoing for further OS analysis.
+The study successfully met its co-primary endpoints, showing a statistically significant and clinically meaningful improvement in progression-free survival (PFS) for both the intention-to-treat and ESR1-mutated populations compared to standard-of-care endocrine therapy plus everolimus.

 Safety Profile

-The all-oral combination of giredestrant and everolimus was well tolerated, with adverse events aligning with the known safety profiles of the individual treatments.
-No new safety signals were identified during the study.
+The combination of giredestrant and everolimus was well tolerated, with adverse events aligning with the known safety profiles of the individual treatments.
+No new safety signals were identified during the trial.

 Future Steps